ba11o0n/CSE15L-LabReport-4/LabReport4.md

 - [x] Open and edit the file directly in the terminal
 - [x] Debug the code to have tests run successfully
-- [x] Commit and push the resulting change to your GitHub account
+- [x] Commit and push the resulting change to your GitHub account Now you can try editing other programming assignments that you have forked from GitHub wth these steps that you have learned!